Side menu - quick search bar for popular catergories

 22 Feet 1946 Hacker Craft Utility

 A beautiful example built by Hacker Craft in 1946, this 22 Utility model has been nicely restored and maintained to a high degree.
-3M 5200 no-soak bottom, Chrysler Royal straight-8 cylinder engine with low hours, Paragon hydraulic transmission, maintained by Van Dam boats.
+3M 5200 no-soak bottom, Chrysler Royal straight-8 cylinder engine with low hours, Paragon hydraulic transmission, maintained by Van Dam boats previously.
 Very practical s-cockpit design with 2/3 second seat ahead of the engine.
 Iva Lite spotlight.
-A custom tandem axle trailer is also included.
+A fitted tandem axle trailer and cover are also included.
+Varnish and bottom paint recently done.

 24 Feet 1992 Hacker Craft Triple Cockpit Runabout

 This 1992 Hacker Craft Traditional Triple has been well-maintained and is in very nice overall condition.
 Purchased by her current owners in 2013, her keel was replaced and bottom work completed by Wykes' Boatworks.
 Varnish and paint have also been refreshed recently.
 Boathouse-kept and her original interior is in very good condition.
 She is sold complete with her original tandem axle trailer and a recent custom waterline cover is also included.
+A file with documentation, literature, and service history is also included.
 This is a desirable model that is very fairly priced.

 30 Feet 1986 Hacker Craft Triple Cockpit Runabout